Loss Functions for Neural Networks for Image Processing: Discussion

 \section{Discussion}

 In this section we delve into a deeper analysis of the results.
-In particular, we look into the convergence properties of the different losses, and we offer an interpretation of the reasons some losses perform better than others.
+Among other considerations, we look into the convergence properties of the different losses, and we offer an interpretation of the reasons some losses perform better than others.